verydanny/vscode-js-hyperclick/README.md

 ## Known Issues

-In a TypeScript/JavaScript mixed project, when one opens a JS file it attempts to infer paths and aliases which may create a race condition.
+In a TypeScript/JavaScript mixed project, when one opens a JS file it attempts to build a configuration.
+This configuration can slow.
+It sometimes re-runs the configuration on a new JS file.
+TSServer is a mess.

 A solution is to `allowJs` and `checkJs` in the tsconfig.json file.

 ## Release Notes

-Users appreciate release notes as you update your extension.
+0.0.2 - Fix RegExp Bug
+0.0.1 - Just trying to get it on the market

 ### 1.0.0